ACM Celebrates 50 Years of the Turing Award with Two-Day Conference on Development and Future of Computing

 About ACM and the ACM A.M.
 Turing Award

 The ACM A.M.
-Turing Award often referred to as the “Nobel Prize of Computing,” carries a $1 million prize with financial support provided by Google, Inc. ACM, the Association for Computing Machinery, is the world’s largest educational and scientific computing society, uniting computing educators, researchers and professionals to inspire dialogue, share resources and address the field’s challenges.
+Turing Award often referred to as the “Nobel Prize in Computing,” carries a $1 million prize with financial support provided by Google, Inc. ACM, the Association for Computing Machinery, is the world’s largest educational and scientific computing society, uniting computing educators, researchers and professionals to inspire dialogue, share resources and address the field’s challenges.

 Contact: